Milton Keynes

 Facilities include a 1,400-seat theatre, a municipal art gallery, two multiplex cinemas, an ecumenical central church, a 400-seat concert hall, a teaching hospital, a 30,500-seat football stadium, an indoor ski-slope and a 65,000-capacity open-air concert venue.
 Seven railway stations serve the Milton Keynes urban area (one inter-city).
 The Open University is based here and there is a small campus of the University of Bedfordshire.
 Most major sports are represented at amateur level; Red Bull Racing (Formula One), MK Dons (association football), and Milton Keynes Lightning (ice hockey) are its professional teams.
 The Peace Pagoda overlooking Willen Lake was the first such to be built in Europe.
 The many works of sculpture in parks and public spaces include the iconic Concrete Cows at Milton Keynes Museum.

 Milton Keynes is among the most economically productive localities in the UK, ranking highly against a number of criteria.
 It has the UK's fifth-highest number of business startups per capita (but equally of business failures).
 It is home to several major national and international companies.
 Despite economic success and personal wealth for some, there are pockets of nationally significant poverty.
 The employment profile is composed of about 90% service industries and 9% manufacturing.

-On 15 August 2022, the Crown Office announced that the Queen had ordained by letters patent that the (then) Borough of Milton Keynes should have city status.